aseaboyer-intrax/stdclassjs/README.md

 ### Multiple Inheritance

 JavaScript does not support it.
 Mixins are not it.
 It's a prototype chain, not a prototype tree or graph.

-Here is why it's not true.
+If someone tells you that JavaScript supports it, here is why they are wrong:

 `C` instanceof `A` __and__ `C` instanceof `B`

 __therefore__

 `A` instanceof `B` __or__ `B` instanceof `A`

+If someone still insists that multiple inheritance is possible and that the above is just an `instanceof` operator limitation, then have them setup a scenario where a change to `A.prototype` _cannot_ affect `B.prototype`, and a change to `B.prototype` _cannot_ affect `A.prototype`, but a modification to either _can_ affect `C.prototype`.

 License
 -------